nitishdayal/cra_closer_look/README.md

 The purpose of this document is to provide an overview of the problem/s Create-React-App attempts to solve, and how that solution is implemented.
-It will walk through the _flow_ of Create-React-App and provide insight into what each of the provided scripts do, with the intention of explaining _what_ has been abstracted away by Create-React-App.
+It will walk through the _flow_ of using Create-React-App and provide insight into what each of the provided scripts do, with the intention of explaining what's happening 'behind-the-scenes' with Create-React-App.
 This document does not hold any information about customizing the scripts, the actual configurations for the various tools put into use by Create-React-App, or information regarding how to use those tools.